 It is no coincidence that travel was one of the first subjects of poster design, when it began over 120 years ago.
-Accessible travel and mechanized printing were both byproducts of the Industrial Revolution (which you can read more about in this earlier post), and in many ways led to the birth of tourism as an industry.
+Accessible travel and mechanized printing were both byproducts of the Industrial Revolution, and in many ways led to the birth of tourism as an industry.
 Poster art continued to be the number one source of advertising for the travel industry through the end of WWII.
 When the War ended, air travel practically exploded due to an increase in transatlantic flights, and a linked sharp decrease in cost of tickets.
 Suddenly, traveling to exotic locales was no longer limited to the upper crust of society.
 Airlines such as Trans World (TWA), Pan-American, Air France, and Delta were pitted against one another, and the pressure was very real to capture these new middle-class fliers and make them loyal clients.

 Posters in this post-war, Mad Men era reflected this sharp competition; every year they became more and more exciting, vibrant, and whimsical.
 One of the most in-demand artists, renowned for capturing both interest and selling tickets during this era, was a man named David Klein.

 Born in El Paso, Texas in 1918, David Klein moved to California to attend art school in the 1930s.
 An active member of the California Watercolor Society, Klein learned from an early point in his career the importance of depicting everyday scenes to capture an audience.
 Like many of his contemporaries, David Klein’s skills as an artist were utilized during his service in the U.S. Army.
 He illustrated many service manuals as well as helped to form the Air Force Art Program.